 Many CUPE locals have bargained employment equity programs with their employers to ensure barrier-free, inclusive workplaces.
-CUPE has also made significant gains in promoting employment equity for Aboriginal workers through the Representative Workforce Strategy, a comprehensive employment and training initiative to improve the recruitment and retention of Aboriginal workers in the health care and other sectors in Saskatchewan.
+CUPE has also made significant gains in promoting employment equity for Indigenous workers through the Representative Workforce Strategy, a comprehensive employment and training initiative to improve the recruitment and retention of Indigenous workers in health care and other sectors in Saskatchewan.

 We can also lobby federal and provincial governments for employment equity legislation that requires employers to implement employment equity.
 The goal of a good employment equity law is to eliminate discriminatory barriers in employment systems, and to ensure appropriate representation for designated groups throughout the workplace.

-The Federal Employment Equity Act and the Federal Contractors Program have been in place at the federal level since 1986.
-Federal contractors, covering more than 1,000 employers, had to comply with the Act to obtain government contracts.
-But the Harper Conservative government has made some significant changes to that legislation, reducing the number of employers covered under the Act and reducing the requirements of the program.
+The Federal Employment Equity Act and the

+Federal Contractors Program have been in place at the federal level since 1986.
+Federal contractors, covering more than 100 employers, had to comply with the Act to obtain government contracts.
+But the Harper Conservative government made some significant changes to that legislation, reducing the number of employers covered under the Act and reducing the requirements of the program.

-In 1995, the Ontario Conservative government eliminated the only provincial employment equity legislation in Canada.
-There is now no provincial legislation in place to support employment equity goals.
+Quebec is the only province that has employment equity legislation.
+In 1995, the Ontario Conservative government eliminated the province's employment equity legislation.
+Nunavut is the only territory that has legislation covering employment equity.

 We need to act to ensure that our workplaces are free from discrimination and reflect the diversity of our communities.
-Employment equity ensures fairness and human rights in employment, and it builds the diversity of our union.
+Employment equity ensures fairness and human rights in employment, and it builds the diversity and strength of our union.
 We have the power to bargain employment equity and lobby governments for change.